mikolajroszak/integromat.github.io/apps/new_docs/rpc.md

 ---
-title: Trigger Module - Reference Documentation
+title: RPC Module - Reference Documentation
 layout: apps
 ---

-The Trigger Module is a special module that saves the information about what was the last item processed and continues the execution from that item, if there are some.
-It can also be configured to:
-- Process all available and wait for new ones, without repeated processing of old item
-- Process items starting from a specific date and time
-- Process items starting with a specific item
+The RPC Module is a module that is used to fetch additional data for other modules.
+The user cannot select it or invoke it from other modules.

-Use this module when you need to process items sequentially in order they were created/updated.
+Use this module when you need to fetch additional data for other modules.

+**Note**: RPCs have special output specifications, so look at [RPC Types](#rpc-types) to output correct data from your RPCs.

 # Index